-During the financial year 2013, following the departure of Captain Paris Dragnis from the Nomination Committee, Mr John Dragnis, was formally appointed as a member.
+On 31 December 2014, Mr Konstantinos Kabanaros, the Chief Accounting Officer, retired from the Board after serving nine years as an executive director.
+In August 2014, Mr Alexis Stephanou, Chief Financial Officer, joined the Board.
 The Board of Directors is familiar with the recommendations made by Lord Davies in his report on the topic of Board composition.
 For all future appointments to the Board of Goldenport Holdings Inc the recommendations of Lord Davies will be considered whenever a vacancy arises.
 It is and will remain the policy of the Board to promote the recruitment of a Board that is diverse in terms of both experience and gender.
 The Board recognizes the benefits that this can bring to the Company.
 Given the small number of Directors that comprise the Board, it is inappropriate to commit to any specific diversity targets relating to either numbers or timing as recommended in that report.
 The policy of the Board will always to be to ensure that the best candidate is selected.